seguneun2/Integration_of_alzheimer/README.md

 # Integrating Genetic Information for Alzheimer's Diagnosis through MRI Interpretation

-This repository contains the code for the paper "Integrating Genetic Information for Alzheimer's Diagnosis through MRI Interpretation," presented at the IEEE International Conference on Biomedical and Health Informatics (BHI).
+This repository contains the code for the paper "Integrating Genetic Information for Alzheimer's Diagnosis through MRI Interpretation," presented at the IEEE International Conference on Biomedical and Health Informatics (BHI).[PAPER website](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10313442).

 ## Table of Contents
 - [Introduction](#introduction)